Subscribe to the Newsletter

 It takes time to work out what a food does: sometimes years.
-But by and large, most modern foods have been classified, or given provisional classifications.
+But by and large, there are provisional classifications for most modern foods.

-Apart from salt and spices, the energetic qualities of which were known to the Chinese, we don't yet know what these very recent additions may be doing to us, although in many cases we have very strong suspicions.
+Apart from salt and spices, which the Chinese knew about, we don’t yet know what these very recent additions are doing to us.
+Although in many cases we have strong suspicions.

-Aspartame, for instance, is used as a sweetener and flavouring in the vast majority of sodas, colas, sweets and snacks.
-It is consumed in huge quantities by many people.
+For instance we use Aspartame as a sweetener and flavouring in sodas, colas, sweets and snacks.
+People consume it in huge quantities.

-Although the manufacturers funded many tests showing no dangers, other tests have pointed to the awful potential consequences of over-consumption.
+Although the manufacturers funded many tests showing no dangers, other tests pointed to potential consequences of over-consumption.

 The major classifications are as follows.
 They are applied to both foods and herbs, though the classifications are more important in herbalism than in the kitchen.

 How well does a food strengthen or weaken: